techidaily/site-win11/source/_posts/mending-the-missing-entry-in-windows-os.md

  So, once you have disabled the antivirus, you should check the list of files that Microsoft Defender or your antivirus has quarantined.
 If you find the missing DLL file in that list, you can restore it.

- The[process of restoring quarantined files in Microsoft Defender](https://www.makeuseof.com/microsoft-defender-restore-quarantined-file/) is quite simple.
+ The [process of restoring quarantined files in Microsoft Defender](https://www.makeuseof.com/microsoft-defender-restore-quarantined-file/) is quite simple.
 So, if you know the name of the missing file that may have been mentioned in the error message, you should check the quarantined files for it and restore it.

 ## 3\.
 Exclude the DLL File From the Microsoft Defender Firewall or Your Antivirus